RaulColino/electricityDashboard/README.md

 # electricityDashboard

-A dashboard with different charts, maps and other graphics.
+A dashboard to get insights related with electricity consumption, production, energy sources, etc. It has different charts, maps and other graphics.
 Built with Python and Streamlit.